 Calculate your break-even point again

-Don't rely on the previous owner's figures.
+Don't trust the previous owner's numbers.
 Calculate yourself how much revenue you need at minimum to cover all costs.

 Break-even formula: